ospatil/genai-stack/README.md

 - **Toggle Functions**: Dedicated handlers for expanding/collapsing sections
 - **Conditional Rendering**: Sections only render content when expanded
 - **Accessibility**: Clickable headers with visual indicators (chevron icons)

-## Contributing

-1. Follow the existing code style and TypeScript conventions
-2. Test UI changes across different screen sizes
-3. Ensure all sections remain functional when collapsed/expanded
-4. Update this README if adding new features

-## License

-This project is part of a development workspace and follows standard open-source practices.